-What is the Undergraduate Summer Fellowship in the Digital Humanities?
+What is the Undergraduate Fellowship in the Digital Humanities?

-Students interested in learning about a range of digital humanities research skills–such as mapping, text analysis, digital storytelling, or network analysis–and prototyping their own digital project have the opportunity to apply for a Undergraduate Summer Fellowship in the Digital Humanities!
+Students interested in learning about a range of digital humanities research skills and prototyping their own digital project are encouraged to apply!

 Check out the Digital Humanities Guide to learn more about DH theory and practice and for an overview of DH methods, tools, and resources!